johnnyd710/johnnyd710.github.io/commonplace.md

 Friedrich Paulus German general in Stalingrad.
 Pleaded to Hitler to allowed surrender of 100,000 German forces surrounded by Bolshevist Russians.
-Hitler said no, and promoted him to Field Marshall, saying “no German Field Marshall has ever surrendered, don't disrepect your country”.
+Hitler said no, and promoted him to Field Marshall, saying "no German Field Marshall has ever surrendered, don't disrepect your country".
 But days later the Russian forces broke through and he did surrender (Hitler wanted him to commit suicide instead).
 He flew his wedding ring back to his wife before becoming a POW.
 He ended up advocating for Germany's surrender in 1944 and helped in Nuremburg Trials.